 A screening mammogram is a mammogram usually done for women who have no signs or symptoms of breast cancer.
 Regular screening mammograms can help reduce the number of deaths from breast cancer among women ages 40 to 74.
 This is because they can find breast cancer early and treatment can start earlier, maybe before it has spread.

-Screening mammography is the type of mammogram that checks you when you have no symptoms.
-It can help reduce the number of deaths from breast cancer among women ages 40 to 70.
-But it can also have drawbacks.
-Mammograms can sometimes find something that looks abnormal but isn't cancer.
+But screening mammograms can also have risks.
+They can sometimes find something that looks abnormal but isn't cancer.
 This leads to further testing and can cause you anxiety.
 Sometimes mammograms can miss cancer when it is there.
 It also exposes you to radiation.
-You should talk to your doctor about the benefits and drawbacks of mammograms.
+You should talk to your provider about the benefits and drawbacks of mammograms.
 Together, you can decide when to start and how often to have a mammogram.

-- Mammograms (Department of Health and Human Services, Office on Women's Health) Available in Spanish
+- Mammograms (Department of Health and Human Services, Office on Women's Health) Also in Spanish

-- What Is a Mammogram and When Should I Get One?
-(Centers for Disease Control and Prevention) Available in Spanish
+- What Is a Mammogram?
+(Centers for Disease Control and Prevention) Also in Spanish

 - Accuracy of Mammograms (Susan G. Komen for the Cure)

-- Mammograms in Special Circumstances (American Cancer Society)
+- Mammograms for Women with Breast Implants (American Cancer Society)

 - Frequently Asked Questions about Digital Mammography (Food and Drug Administration)

-- Galactography (Ductography) (Radiological Society of North America, American College of Radiology) Available in Spanish
+- Galactography (Ductography) (American College of Radiology; Radiological Society of North America) Also in Spanish

 Statistics and Research

-- FastStats: Mammography/Breast Cancer (National Center for Health Statistics)
+- FastStats: Mammography (National Center for Health Statistics)